Why Small Businesses Are the Primary Target

 Incident response with defined SLAs — contractually guaranteed response times (typically 1–4 hours) so a detected threat gets contained before it can spread laterally across your network.

 Some providers extend this into Managed Detection and Response (MDR) or Extended Detection and Response (XDR), which incorporate telemetry from email gateways, cloud workloads, and identity platforms alongside endpoint data.
-Understanding the distinction matters when comparing vendors — our overview of security awareness training explains why the human element remains essential even with advanced technical controls.
+Our comparison of EDR, MDR, and XDR explains these distinctions in detail — understanding the difference matters when comparing vendor proposals.

 For small businesses, the managed model matters more than the specific acronym.
 Self-managed EDR platforms generate enormous alert volumes — often hundreds of events daily.
 Without trained analysts filtering noise from genuine threats, those alerts accumulate uninvestigated, providing a false sense of security while real incidents go unaddressed.
 The technology is only as effective as the team operating it.